What is a change of degree level?

 - Login to your iHawk account (click the blue login button) using your HawkID and password.
-Go to "F-1 Student Services" and complete the e-form "Change of Degree Level Request."
+Go to "F-1 Student Services" or "J-1 Student Services" and complete the e-form "Change of Degree Level Request."

 - Once you complete the e-form, your academic advisor will need to review it.
 Your advisor will receive an email message from ISSS which will provide a link to review your request.
 Your advisor will be asked to comment on your request.